SmithWillSuffice/ohanga-pai/content/blog/69_motive_money.md

 BTW, I see this a lot in crackpot physics.
-People often try to derive the masses of the elementary particles, but they more often than not have implicitly assumed the empirical mass, for the electron, for example, people will take the Compton wavelength as their data.
+People often try to derive the masses of the elementary particles, but they more often than not have implicitly assumed the empirical mass.
+For the electron, for example, people will take the Compton wavelength as their data.